-However you choose to move your body, whether it’s a daily run, yoga, team competition or a Spartan Race of your choice, once you’re done, it’s time to recover.
+However you choose to move your body, whether it’s a daily run, yoga, team competition or a Spartan Race, once you’re done, it’s crucial to recover.
 What does the body need to heal and regenerate?
 What is the best hydration drink?
 We’ll review some key nutrients and foods that can restore and replenish so you’re ready for whatever comes next.

 WHAT WE COVER:

 Movement or exercise for the body is one of the pillars of long-term health and wellness.
 But, once you’ve pushed your body hard it’s time to recover with the best hydration drink and more.
 One of the things that happens whether it be aerobic or weight training is that cells in the body consume huge amounts of oxygen.
 That process, called oxidation, can damage cell membranes and impair their ability to function.
 Externally, how does this manifest?
 We’ve all been there…Muscle soreness, inflammation, and fatigue.

 What we’re going to talk about for the next few minutes is how to correct that and optimize the healing process.